Sweet Potato Fritters with Sriracha Mayo make an ideal appetizer or side-dish. Heck, I’d even have them for dinner!

 So with black dress, sharp looking boots, and Estée Lauder Maplesugar lip color, I was ready to sit across from Hubby in a style that befitted the dark paneled room with its hand-painted murals.

-You’re probably wondering if our dining experience lived up to the hype that we built in our imaginations over the years?
+You’re probably wondering if our dining experience lived up to the hype that we had built up in our imaginations?

-Since I already have a recipe for zucchini fritters, I wanted to do something that would be equally savory and delicious and a great complement to a Sriracha sauce…
+Since I already have a recipe for zucchini fritters, I wanted to do something that would be equally savory and a great complement to a Sriracha sauce…

 Sweet Potato Fritters with Sriracha Mayo was born.

-My fritter recipe includes a touch of cinnamon for an added sweet spice which breaks through the heat of the Sriracha in a really lovely, interesting way.
+My fritter recipe includes a touch of cinnamon for an added sweet spice.
+This breaks through the heat of the Sriracha in a really lovely and interesting way.